-For the eSports industry, the science of learning is broadly applicable.
+For Esports and the wider games industry, the science of learning is broadly applicable.
 For instance, understanding patterns of play that accelerate skill acquisition can benefit players interested in high level competition, and support developers in the design of tutorials and coaching tools.